 The existing bridge will remain in place and will be used solely as a rail bridge.
-The clip-on cycle and walking bridge will be installed at another yet to be determined site.

 This is a Government Accelerated Regional Roading Project(external link).
-Fulton Hogan has been awarded the contract for the project.
-Work is expected to be complete by the end of 2018.
+Fulton Hogan held the contract for the project.

 - The bridge is on an important route, connecting Greymouth to Christchurch, via Arthurs Pass, and to Hokitika and onwards to Haast and the Otago region.